In this chapter we will cover some techniques and options that you can use to improve your testing experience and keep your project better organized.

 It means that you can specify which classes you need as parameters of the special

 and Codeception will automatically create the respective objects and invoke this method,

 passing all dependencies as arguments.
-This may be useful when working with Helpers, for example:
+This may be useful when working with Helpers.
+Here’s an example for Cest: